 No to worry!
 The expert plumbers of Brothers Plumbing Heating Electric are here to guide you through the nonsense and help you find the water heater that best fits your needs.

 With proper care and maintenance, new water heaters can deliver reliable service for a decade or more, which means that once you have your new one, you’ll be set for years to come.

 How Much Water Do You Need?

-To that end, before selecting a water heater, you will need to determine the amount of hot water your family uses.
-You can do this by taking the total number of people living in your residence and add 1 to that number.
+To that end, you must determine the hot water your family uses before selecting a water heater.
+You can do this by taking the total number of people living in your residence and adding 1.
 Then take that sum and multiply it by 12.
 The result is the first-hour rating or the amount of hot water in gallons that a water heater should be able to make during the first hour that a faucet is open.

 With these few pieces of advice in mind, you should always be able to tell if a water heater can meet the needs of your household.

 There are several kinds of water heaters.
 There are conventional heaters, tankless ones, solar ones, heaters that repurpose your home’s heat to warm water, and even some that draw heat from elsewhere to do their job(more on later).
 But, no matter how they do it, all heaters still only have one job, they take water and heat so that you can soak in a bubble bath without catching hypothermia.

 Unless you’re in a unique situation, you may want to install a conventional or tankless water heater.
 The former uses fire or an electric coil to heat a massive water tank.
 The latter does the same, except it does it without the tank.
 Conventional water heaters come with a large tank that stores heated water, which requires ample space.
 Gas models also need additional space for air to circulate the burner unit.
 These models are relatively reliable until they inevitably run out of water.
 Plus, the operating costs of one are much higher than a tankless one.